Palivizumab: RSV Prophylaxis Target Groups

 Decisions regarding palivizumab prophylaxis for children in these groups should be made on a case-by-case basis.

 RSV Treatment

 Because palivizumab is a passive antibody, it is ineffective in the treatment of RSV infection, and its administration is not recommended for this indication.
-A 2019 Cochrane review found no differences in palivizumab and placebo on outcomes of mortality, length of hospital stay, and adverse events in infants and children aged up to 3 years old with RSV.
+A 2019 (updated in 2023) Cochrane review found no differences in palivizumab and placebo on outcomes of mortality, length of hospital stay, and adverse events in infants and children aged up to 3 years old with RSV.
 Larger RCTs will be required before palivizumab can be recommended as a treatment option.
 If an infant has an RSV infection despite the use of palivizumab during the RSV season, monthly doses of palivizumab may be discontinued for the rest of the RSV season due to the low risk of re-hospitalization.
 Current studies are in progress to determine new treatments for RSV rather than solely prophylaxis.